HackSquadHQ/COHORT-1/Week4_Networking practice with Cisco PT./Ademoney23/NOTE.md

 # Automatic IP Address Assignment- DHCP

 On home networks this service is provided by the home router which has DHCP enabled by default.

+# 				DEVICE INTERCONNECTION/NETWORK TOPOLOGY
+Device interconnection or network is important inorder to share data, information and resources.Network topology is the arrangement of these devices inorder to share data, information and resources.

+## Common network topology includes:

+**Bus:** Alternatively called line topology, bus topology is a network setup where each computer and network device is connected to a single cable or backbone.
+The data transfer is bi-lateral, meaning data travels in both directions on the bus cable, ensuring devices can communicate irrespective of their position on the bus cable.

+**Ring:** A ring topology is a network configuration where device connections create a closed circular data path.
+Each networked device is connected to two others, like points that form a circle.
+Together, devices in a ring topology are called a ring network.
+Others include :

+Mesh

+Star

+Hybrid